totoroterror/warp-cloner/README.md

 ## Notes

-Script doesn't output any kind of errors (including rate limit errors or proxy errors) for better readability of output.

 You can use ipv6 proxy as far as ipv4 proxy if they don't block Warp API endpoint.

 ## Contributing